Mark Hurd's Exit Package Worth $28 Million

 In terms of his exit package, Mark Hurd, a married father of two, will receive a $12.2 million severance payment and nearly 350,000 shares of HP stock worth about $16 million at Friday's closing price.
 Additionally, HP also extended the deadline for Hurd to exercise options to buy up to 775,000 HP shares.

-, the company named its chief financial officer, Cathie Lesjak, 51.
+As interim CEO, the company named its chief financial officer, Cathie Lesjak, 51.
 Lesjak has been with the company 24 years, but has taken already herself out of the running to fill the position permanently.
 HP's Board of Directors has set up a committee to search for a permanent replacement.